SIFT TOP 5 MOST POPULAR BLOG POSTS THIS MONTH (Scroll down to see the latest posts)

 Although I did have a camera, I didn’t take many photos because buying film and developing it was expensive.
 Part of why I started taking thousands of photos when I got my first digital camera a decade later is because I knew just what I had missed getting photos of back in the early 90’s.
 And some of them would have been quite something.

-I guess this is all looks like a window back to an old forgotten time now, but as a young and impressionable goober, this was the environment that shaped me.
+I guess this is all looks like a window back to an old forgotten time now, but as a young and impressionable munter, this was the environment that shaped me.
 And even now I’m partly still a guy from old time Cuba St, rather than an over the hill computer addict.

 When I hear millennials getting offended by lame bullshit I wish I could push a button and transplant them to Cuba Street in 91.
 It was an amazing place, but some of them might just have gotten their whingeing faggy heads smacked in…